quanpeng0/BrainModels/docs/brainpy_handbook/en/synapse/plasticity.md

 </div>
 <div><br></div>

-Here we implement the same connections as the previous Oja's rule, except that the two groups of neurons are alternately firing.
+Here we implement the same connections as the previous Oja's rule (Fig. 2-3), with different firing rates.
+Here the two groups of neurons are alternately firing.
 Among them, the blue group is always stronger than the red one.
-We dynamically adjust the threshold by setting it as the time average of $$v_i$$, that is $$v_\theta = f(v_i)$$.
-The code implemented by BrainPy is as follows: the threshold is updating in the ``update`` function.
+We adjust the threshold by setting it as the time average of $$r_i$$, that is $$r_\theta = f(r_i)$$.
+The code implemented by BrainPy is as follows.

 ![bcm_def](../../figs/codes/bcm_def.png)

-Then we can run the simulation with the following code:
+Then we can run the simulation with the following code.

 ```python